grafana/pyroscope/docs/sources/operators-guide/architecture/components/overrides-exporter.md

 ---
-title: "(Optional) Grafana Mimir overrides-exporter"
+title: "(Optional) Grafana Fire overrides-exporter"
 menuTitle: "(Optional) Overrides-exporter"
-description: "The overrides-exporter exports Prometheus metrics containing the configured per-tenant limits."
+description: "The overrides-exporter exports Prometheus profiles containing the configured per-tenant limits."
 weight: 110
 ---

-# (Optional) Grafana Mimir overrides-exporter
+# (Optional) Grafana Fire overrides-exporter

-Grafana Mimir supports applying overrides on a per-tenant basis.
+Grafana Fire supports applying overrides on a per-tenant basis.
 A number of overrides configure limits that prevent a single tenant from using too many resources.
-The overrides-exporter component exposes limits as Prometheus metrics so that operators can understand how close tenants are to their limits.
+The overrides-exporter component exposes limits as Prometheus profiles so that operators can understand how close tenants are to their limits.

 For more information about configuring overrides, refer to [Runtime configuration file]({{< relref "../../configure/about-runtime-configuration.md" >}}).